mike632t/x11-calc/README.md

-'Ctrl&#8209;T'  also toggles trace mode when running, 'Ctrl&#8209;S' executes the  next instruction, 'Ctrl&#8209;Q' resumes execution, and 'Ctrl&#8209;R' displays the contents of the CPU registers .
+'Ctrl&#8209;T'  also toggles trace mode when running, 'Ctrl&#8209;S' executes the  next instruction, 'Ctrl&#8209;Q' resumes execution, and 'Ctrl&#8209;R' displays the contents of the CPU registers.

 When in trace mode a jump to the same instruction produces no output.

 ### Known Issues

-HP32 hangs after self test.
+On UNIX/Linux a 24 bit colour display is required.

+VMS only supports a black and white display.

 Keyboard shortcuts only work on Linux.

-On  UNIX/Linux a 24&#8209;bit colour display is required, while on VMS  the simulator requires a black and white display.

 On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
 The following entries in '/boot/config.txt'